FTRLabs/class-transformer/README.md

 Also it allows to serialize / deserialize object based on criteria.
 This tool is super useful on both frontend and backend.

 Example how to use with angular 2 in [plunker](http://plnkr.co/edit/Mja1ZYAjVySWASMHVB9R).
 Source code is available [here](https://github.com/pleerock/class-transformer-demo).

+## Fork Motivation

+This repository has been forked due to the lack of activity in the mainline repository and the presence of blocking bugs.
+See commit history in this repository for fixes.

 ## What is class-transformer